MarcMouries/Sheet-Music/tune_catalog_schema.md

 ## 2. Composer
 **What it is:**
-Composer, songwriter, or “Traditional / Unknown” for folk music.
+Composer, songwriter, or “Traditional <country> / Unknown” for folk music.

 **Used for:**
 - Searching by composer (Bach, Django, Paganini…)